-John DeLorenzo is a director at CFO Consulting Partners where he focuses on healthcare, primarily hospital and medical practices and technology.
+John DeLorenzo is a director at CFO Consulting Partners where he focuses on healthcare, primarily hospital and physician practices and technology.
 Over three decades Mr. DeLorenzo has built a record of accomplishment in senior finance, accounting and strategy roles.
 As the CFO of both public and private companies, he designed, negotiated and closed over $1.0 billion in multiple complex financing transactions, and he completed M&A transactions totaling over $1.5 billion.
 Transactions included balance sheet restructurings, acquisitions and dispositions, debt and equity raises, and buybacks of public and private securities.

-Since 2010, John has focused significant time in the healthcare industry, primarily hospital and medical practices and technology.
-He is currently the treasurer, finance chair and a trustee of the Princeton Healthcare System and played a key role in the merger with Penn Medicine.
+Since 2010, John has focused significant time in the healthcare industry, primarily hospital and physician practices and technology.
+He is currently the treasurer, finance chair and a trustee of the Penn Medicine – Princeton Health and played a key role in the merger with Penn Health.
 Also, he operates Trenwest Development, LLC, his personal investment vehicle, having made investments in medical records, medical biotech, real estate, beverages and retail franchising.

 John played key roles in the launch of the Fox Television Network and producer Norman Lear’s Act III.
 As Act III’s CFO from 1988-1997, he negotiated strategic acquisitions to enhance company value while successfully purchasing minority interests in the company from institutional investors including GE Capital, General Motors Pension Trust and Prudential.
 The above actions contributed to the 600% return on equity achieved by Act III upon its sale.